OMDoc/OMDoc.github.io/README.md

-# Repository holding the sources of the OMDoc.org website (aka OMDoc.github.io)
+# The sources of the OMDoc.org website

 This is patterned after the [OpenDreamKit site](http://opendreamkit.org), also see the readme there.